pseudolanguagecompiler/lambdair/README.md

 ---

-`Pseudo-idea for the pseudocode for the pseudo_c compiler`
+` Proto-framework for universal verified compilation or in laymens terms it's the Pseudo-idea for the pseudocode for the pseudo_c compiler`

 # PseudoC - Practical Pseudocode Compiler in Lean 4